chungg/chungg.github.io/about.md

 regarding my poorly written code by googling afore-metioned code in an attempt to figure out my beautiful mind.

-i'm currently an engineer learning to learn. previously, i worked on financial data at d1g1t and on the cloud at Huawei, Red Hat, eNovance, and IBM. i'm currently helping build [Gnocchi](http://gnocchi.xyz), an infinitely scalable, time-series database.
+i'm currently an engineer at [CPPIB](https://www.cppinvestments.com/). previously, i worked on financial data at d1g1t and on the cloud at Huawei, Red Hat, eNovance, and IBM. i'm currently helping build [Gnocchi](http://gnocchi.xyz), an infinitely scalable, time-series database.